coledetrick/Bee58/software_notes.md

-# Software Notes — B58 Log Analyzer
+# Notes — B58 Log Analyzer

 This file is a living decision log.
 It explains *why* things were built the way they were, records open questions, and documents how to run everything locally.
 Update it as the project evolves.